-The Financial Product outperforms its Benchmark, on these sustainability indicators in order to promote the environmental characteristics described above.
+The Financial Product outperforms its Benchmark defined by the FTSE EMEA Euro Broad Investment Grade Bonds index (the "Benchmark") on these sustainability indicators in order to promote the environmental and social characteristics described above.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?